naftalimurgor/android-bitgesell-docker/README.md

 Check build for a signed apk under `build/`

 ## Roadmap
-This is highly experimental, currently the project
+This is experimental, currently the project is in progress as follows:

 1. Patch `libevent`, `zmq`, `boost` for Android (NDK 21, SDK 28) - DONE
-2. Cross compiling deps for andorid `libevent`, `libzmq`, `libbdb`, `libqt`, `libqrencode` - DONE
+2. Cross compiling libs for Android `libevent`, `zmq`, `bdb`, `qt`
 3. Linking - DONE
-4. APK compilation- [TESTING]
+4. Android APK- [PENDING]

-Target `Qt 6x` - in sync with current Bitcoin Core releases
+Target is to cross-compile with `Qt 6x` in sync with the current Bitcoin core updates.
+See issue submitted here: